kasra-eshaghi/blog/_hardware/slip-angle-sensor.markdown

 ### Integration with UT18
 In order to directly obtain slip angle from the tire, the sensor assembly must be rigidly mounted to a part of the vehicle body which steers with the wheel.
 The optimal condition for integration of the system on the vehicle would also minimize vibrations.
 As such, the sensor is mounted to the non-rotating part of the spindle using an aluminum housing.
-This section of the vehicle is an unsprung mass which aids in reducing vibrations to the system.
+This section of the vehicle is an un-sprung mass which aids in reducing vibrations to the system.

 The mounting assembly and its integration with UT18 is illustrated in Figure 6.
 It is composed of metal tubes and laser cut sheets, assembled through welding and machine screws.
 <div style="display: flex; flex-wrap: wrap; justify-content: space-around;">